aqeelsadiq/lambda-project/README.md

 3. **Webhook Not Triggering:** Verify API Gateway logs and check GitHub webhook settings. check github token permission also.

-# How to use it?
-Things you must have:
+# Things you must have:

 1. Fine-grained access token( Read access to metadata Read and Write access to actions, administration, repository hooks, and workflows)